 Maternal factors, timing and how solids introduced all likely to be important.

-Experimental studies have shown that faecal transplants or other attempts to modify bacterial commenals can prevent or treat food allergy.
+Experimental studies have shown that faecal transplants or other attempts to modify bacterial commensals can prevent or treat food allergy as well as asthma.

 Mechanisms include restoration of gut immune regulatory checkpoints (eg retinoic orphan receptor gamma T+ regulatory T cells), the epithelial barrier, and healthy immunoglobulin A responses to gut commensals.